mozilla-services/loads/docs/source/guide.rst

 <http://webtest.pythonpaste.org>`_ ;).

-WebTest is really handy to exercise an HTTP service because it includes tools to easiky control the responses status codes and values.
+WebTest is really handy to exercise an HTTP service because it includes tools to easily control the responses status code and content.

 You just need to use **app** instead of **session** in the test case class. **app** is a `webtest.TestApp` object, providing all the APIs to interact